tomeshnet/documents/service_setup/matrix.md

 	- '172.16.0.0/12'
 	- '192.168.0.0/16'
 	```

+	You also need to `pip install lxml` to start Synapse with link preview.

 1. To prevent our 1 GB VPS from running out of memory, we need to reduce the cache factor by running: